 The Castle of Cesky Krumlov is the number one attraction in the town.
 Composed of five courtyards and 11 hectares of gardens, it attracts tourists from all over the world.
 Cesky Krumlov Castle became the primary residence of the Rosenbergs in 1302, and they remained there for nearly 300 years, greatly influencing the castle’s and town’s history.
 A golden carriage in the castle is sure to amaze.
 Constructed from gilded walnut in 1638, the carriage was used to transport presents from newly-elected Emperor Ferdinand III von Habsburg to Pope Urban VIII.
 That is not all Cesky Krumlov has to offer.
 Its Baroque theatre is one of the oldest of its kind in Europe.
 Constructed from 1680 to 1682, it is one of only several Baroque theatres in the world with its original stage machinery, costumes, scenery and props.

 If you wish, we can also visit other sights on the way to/from Cesky Krumlov.
 Take in the atmosphere of the historical square in Ceske Budejovice, the capital of south Bohemia founded in 1265, where you can taste the original Czech Budewiser beer.
 It is also possible to admire the remarkably preserved village of Holasovice or to visit Hluboka Chateau (surcharge), one of the most remarkable chateaus in the country.
-Once back in Prague, we also recommend your our popular Prague Beer Tour.
+Once back in Prague, we also recommend your our highly rated Prague tours.

 |Location||180 km / 2,5 hour drive south of Prague (direction Austria - Salzburg)|